international employment law firm alliance L&E Global

 Grounds for Termination

-Grounds for termination include: i) dismissal of an employee due to business related reasons; ii) dismissal of an employee due to reasons related to the individual employee; iii) collective dismissal based on objective grounds; iv) resignation by the employee; v) expiration of the contract term or end of the specific job; and vi) employer’s death, retirement or permanent illness.
+Grounds for termination include: i) dismissal of an employee due to business related reasons; ii) dismissal of an employee due to reasons related to the individual employee; iii) collective dismissal based on objective grounds; iv) resignation by the employee; v) expiration of the contract term or end of the specific job in case of temporary employments; and vi) employee’s death, retirement, or permanent illness.

 Collective Dismissals

-Terminations based on economic, technical, organisational or productivity grounds are deemed collective when at least 10 employees have been given notice of dismissal within a period of 30 days.
-Other forms of termination that are not warranted by reasons related to the individual employee shall be included in the calculation, provided that at least 5 employees are made redundant.
+Terminations based on economic, technical, organisational or productivity grounds are deemed collective when at least ten employees have been given notice of dismissal within a period of 30 days.
+Other forms of termination that are not warranted by reasons related to the individual employee shall be included in the calculation, provided that at least five employees are made redundant.

 Individual Dismissals

-The Working Environment Act provides that a dismissal must be objectively justified due to circumstances relating to the operation of the business, the employer or the employee.
+The WEA provides that a dismissal must be objectively justified due to circumstances relating to the operation of the business, the employer or the employee.
 This applies to both individual and collective dismissals.

 Norwegian employment legislation does not specify or indicate by way of example what kind of conduct on the part of the employee is sufficient to justify dismissal.
 This must be determined on the basis of a consideration of all of the circumstances of the case.
 An employer can assert different reasons for dismissals based on the employee’s breach of contractual terms and conditions, such as poor performance, misconduct, lack of attendance to work, lack of discipline, insubordination, etc.

 In case of severe breach of obligation, either party can also terminate the employment for cause with immediate effect without observing a notice period.
-Among the valid reasons for immediate termination are crimes against the employer.
+Criminal acts against the employer are examples of circumstances that will often constitute valid grounds for immediate termination.

 Is Severance Pay Required?

 There is no statutory right to severance pay in Norway.
-The only payment that the employee is entitled to is ordinary salary payment and additional contractual benefits during the period of notice in accordance with the terms of employment.
-Many undertakings are immediately bound by different collective agreements to offer employees severance pay.
-In addition, employers who are not bound by any collective agreement may choose to offer some kind of severance package including, for instance, job-training, education, release from the duty to work, severance pay, etc. The right to such benefits is normally conditional upon the employee entering into a termination agreement whereby the employee, inter alia, waives the right to institute legal proceedings pursuant to the Employment Act.
-Termination agreements may be entered into before the employee receives notice or after notice is given.
+The only payment that the employee is entitled to is ordinary salary payment and additional contractual benefits during the notice period in accordance with the terms of employment.
+If the notice is disputed and the employee makes use of his right to remain in position while the case is pending a judgment, he will also retain his terms during this period.
+This sometimes prompts the use of severance agreement.
+In downsizing, some collective agreements contains a duty to offer employees severance pay.
+In addition, employers who are not bound by any collective agreement may choose to offer some kind of severance package including, for instance, job-training, education, release from the duty to work, severance pay, etc. The right to such benefits is normally conditional upon the employee entering into a severance agreement whereby the employee, inter alia, waives the right to institute legal proceedings pursuant to the Employment Act.
+Severance agreements may be entered into before the employee receives notice, or the parties may reach an agreement after notice is given.

-What are the standard provisions of a Separation Agreement?
+What are the standard provisions of a Severance Agreement?

-Two key points in a standard settlement agreement are provisions on termination date and on payments from the employer.
+Two key points in a standard severance agreement are provisions on termination date and on payments from the employer.
 The latter includes provisions on salary during the period of notice, any severance pay or damages the parties agree on, holiday pay, pensions, and any financial contributions for outplacement or coverage of legal assistance.
-Furthermore, a settlement agreement should include provisions on the employer’s duty to delete the employees e-mail account and any personal data stored with the employer, and the employee’s duty to return assets belonging to the employer.
-Finally, a settlement agreement should provide for any confidentiality clauses or competition clauses common to the relevant industry.
+Furthermore, a severance agreement should include provisions on the employer’s duty to delete the employees e-mail account and any personal data stored with the employer, and the employee’s duty to return assets belonging to the employer.
+Furthermore, a severance agreement should provide for any confidentiality clauses or competition clauses common to the relevant industry.
+Finally, a severance agreement should include a clause whereby the employee waives the right to institute legal proceedings pursuant to the WEA.

 Does the age of the employee make a difference?